-Yet if the pain is such that you can’t manage it using other methods, you can take an over the counter pain reliever.
+Yet if the pain is such that you can’t manage it using other methods, you can take an over-the-counter pain reliever.

 However, don’t take any medicine without the advice of your orthodontist.
-Talk to him or her before taking it and be sure the dosages.
+Talk to him or her before taking it and be sure of the dosages.

 If you decide to take it, you must inform him or her before that.
 Usually, you may need to take pain relievers at the beginning stage of this treatment, especially after the first braces tightening.

 But, your pain will not be so much after that.
 Even if braces hurt you, you can tolerate it as you get used to the feeling.
 At that time you will not need to take medicine.